BenHakimIlyass/react-useheadroom/readme.md

 ## react-useHeadroom

-A lightweight custom React hook for hidding the header each time the scroll goes backward, this hook is returning a boolean state, which we can use in nav style prop or with CSSinJS.
+A lightweight custom React hook for hidding the header each time the scroll goes backward, this hook is returning a boolean state, which we can use in a component style prop or with CSSinJS.

 Here is a demo [live](https://codesandbox.io/s/tender-snowflake-zf79v).